BPHL-Molecular/Daytona_HCV/README.md

 ## Test data
 The test data can be found in /fastqs/hcv/example_hcv/.
 Before use them, please move them to the directory .../fastqs/hcv/.

+## Contact
+If you want to report bugs, suggest enhancements, discuss ideas related to the project, please use the repository's "Issues" tab in GitHub.

 ### Note:
 If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of Daytona_HCV.sh.